|amino acid brain boosters||Amino Acid Brain Boosters

 Since 1975 over fifty neurotransmitters have been identified, but the communication conducted between brain cells use only about ten major neurotransmitters.
 The best known neurotransmitters are serotonin, epinephrine and acetylcholine.
 Serotonin comes from the precursor amino acid tryptophan or 5HTP.
 Epinephrine is synthesized from the amino acid phenylalanine or tyrosine.
 Acetylcholine is metabolized for the complex substance choline.

-The following nutrients are important for proper brain function:
+These nutrients are important for proper brain function:

 SBNC (Super Balanced Neurotransmitter Complex) is needed to maintain a balance of amino acids in the brain.
 SBNC contains glutamine, GABA, taurine, phenylalanine, glycine, arginine, methionine, valine, lysine, leucine, alanine, isoleucine and histidine.
 B6 is included as an activating agent.
 This formula is appropriate for both children and adults.
 Two to four capsules taken each morning will provide needed neurotransmitters to improve memory and concentration and fight stress exhaustion.